poleNgrek/Hooks/README.md

 ```javascript
 import { useState } from 'react'
 ```
+useState can be initialized with a default state and that state can be of any value(object, number, string, boolean).
+Calling useState returns ALWAYS an array with exactly two elements:
+1. The first element is our current state snapshot.
+2. The second element is a function that allows us to update the state.
 In our project we import useState inside the IngredientForm.js in order to manage the input state for the title and the amount.

 ```javascript